Virtua Health: Camden

-Virtua Our Lady of Lourdes Hospital is a 325-bed destination hospital for heart care, with one of the largest programs in the Delaware Valley.
-It is recognized consistently by Healthgrades, most recently as among America's 50 Best Hospitals for Cardiac Surgery for 2015.
-Truven Health Analytics and Becker's Hospital Review each named the hospital to its list of best hospitals for cardiovascular care.
+Virtua Our Lady of Lourdes Hospital is a 340-bed destination hospital for heart care, with one of the largest programs in the Delaware Valley.
 The hospital in Camden is the only facility in southern New Jersey performing kidney, liver and pancreas transplants.
 Virtua Our Lady of Lourdes Hospital specializes in surgical services, including cardiothoracic, vascular, general, bariatric (weight-loss), gynecologic, neurologic, orthopedic and urologic.
 The Lourdes Regional Rehabilitation Center is the only comprehensive rehabilitation facility located within an acute care hospital in southern New Jersey.
 Virtua Our Lady of Lourdes Hospital is well-regarded for its community outreach, providing a variety of services for those in need, including women and children, teenagers and seniors.

 Mount Holly (Memorial)

-Virtua Mount Holly Hospital (formerly called Virtua Memorial) in Mount Holly has 433 beds.
+Virtua Mount Holly Hospital (formerly called Virtua Memorial) in Mount Holly has 383 beds.
 Most of the births that take place at Virtua happen either here or at the hospital in Voorhees.
 Specialty programs include a sleep center, diabetes education and treatment (including wound care), asthma management and cardiac rehabilitation.

 Marlton

-Virtua Marlton Hospital (Virtua West Jersey Hospital Marlton) has 188 beds.
+Virtua Marlton Hospital (Virtua West Jersey Hospital Marlton) has 198 beds.
 The hospital has specialty programs including arthritis management and joint replacement surgery, diabetes education and treatment, asthma management and cardiac catheterization.
 Formerly Garden State Community Hospital, Virtua Marlton was purchased in 1982 by what was then West Jersey Health System.

 Voorhees

 The Virtua Voorhees campus is located on Bowman Drive and Route 73.
 Opened on May 22, 2011, the campus features a “digital hospital” and an outpatient facility.
 The hospital consists of 370 beds, each in a private room.
 After the grand opening of the Voorhees hospital, the former Voorhees site was sold to Voorhees Township.
 Nearly 150 patients were safely transported from the former hospital to the current site by Exceptional Medical Transportation.
 The Virtua Voorhees Ambulatory Care Center is part of the building and opened in 2012.

 The Virtua Voorhees facility originally had its location about 3 miles from the current hospital, on Carnie Blvd. and Evesham Road (CR 544) in Voorhees.
 The hospital was built in 1973 near surrounding farms, which are currently housing developments.
 This location closed in 2011.
-Before relocating, the Virtua Voorhees campus had 336 beds and together with the hospital in Mt.
+Before relocating, the Virtua Voorhees campus had 402 beds and together with the hospital in Mt.
 Holly, Virtua delivered more babies than at any other of the Virtua facilities.

 Willingboro

-Virtua Willingboro Hospital is a 173-bed community hospital specializing in surgical services, including orthopedic, vascular, general, colorectal and urologic.
-The hospital is well-regarded for its behavioral health, gastroenterology and wound care programs.
+Virtua Willingboro Hospital is a 169-bed community hospital specializing in surgical services, including orthopedic, vascular, general, colorectal and urologic.
+The hospital is well-regarded for its behavioral health, gastroenterology, and wound care programs.
 The Lourdes Specialty Hospital, a unit for patients who require an extended hospital stay, was the first long-term acute-care hospital in southern New Jersey.